 - Regular and universal screening in the medical setting.

 - Universal and routine use of validated screening tools.

-- Consideration of unhealthy alcohol use as a continuum rather than a dichotomous "dependent versus not dependent" judgment.
+- Consideration of substance use as a continuum rather than a dichotomous "dependent versus not dependent" judgment.

 - Use of patient-centered change talk versus directive, prescriptive talk.